-Chances are, while you and your family have been following stay at home orders, you’ve probably watched quite a bit of TV, too.
+Chances are, while you and your family are enjoying summer vacation, you’ve probably watched quite a bit of TV, too.
 Pre-pandemic I had a “No TV during the school week” rule at my house, saving Friday nights for family movie watching and additional television for the weekend.
 That same rule just doesn’t float for us while I’m balancing working from home and overseeing schoolwork.
 My kids don’t have unrestricted watching privileges, they have to finish their work for the day, and we usually limit TV to the afternoon/evenings.
 But they’ve definitely watched their share of mindless television.

 To quell some of the guilt and encourage new ideas, I’m rounding up a list of educational TV shows with an element of learning to them.
 These are great for kids to watch solo, but even more so as a family––they’re a great way to create a shared new experience at home; kickstarting a sense of wonder and maybe even inspiring some of their own projects or interests.

 I don’t think you could possibly go wrong with the quirky Ms. Frizzle as she travels to outer space, under the ocean, and even inside the human body with her students on the magic school bus.
 This was a childhood favorite for many of us, and there’s a newer version called The Magic School Bus Rides Again.